Moral luck: The problem of moral luck

 Given the notion of equating moral responsibility with voluntary action, however, moral luck leads to counterintuitive solutions.
 This is illustrated by an example of a traffic accident.
 Driver A, in a moment of inattention, runs a red light as a child is crossing the street.
 Driver A tries to avoid hitting the child but fails and the child dies.
 Driver B also runs a red light, but no one is crossing and only gets a traffic ticket.

 If a bystander is asked to morally evaluate Drivers A and B, they may assign Driver A more moral blame than Driver B because Driver A's course of action resulted in a death.
 However, there are no differences in the controllable actions performed by Drivers A and B. The only disparity is an external uncontrollable event.
 If it is given that moral responsibility should only be relevant when the agent voluntarily performed or failed to perform some action, Drivers A and B should be blamed equally.
 This may be intuitively problematic, as one situation resulted in a death.

 Four types of moral luck

-Thomas Nagel (1979) identified four kinds of moral luck in his essay.
+Nagel (1979) identified four kinds of moral luck in his essay.
 The kind most relevant to the above example is "resultant moral luck".